2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

           - This makes the app too tied to k8s api and inefficient because you will have to list the pods and their IP addresses everytime you want to connect to the pods
         - Option 2: DNS lookup
           - As an alternative, k8s allows the client to discover pod IP addresses through DNS lookups.
 When a client performs a DNS lookup for a service, the DNS server returns a single IP address which belongs to the service (clusterIP address).
+      - Option 3: Headless service:
         - however, if you tell k8s that you do not need a cluster IP address of the service by setting the clusterIP field to none when creating a service, then the DNS server will return the pod IP addresses instead of the services IP address.
 And now the client can do a simple DNS lookup to get the IP address of the pods that are members of that service. and then the client can use that IP address to connect to the specific pod it want to talk to or all the pods.

       ```headless service
       apiVersion: v1